Expressing our gratitude makes others happier, makes us happier, and makes us all feel more connected.

 In short, by saying thank you more often, my family has nurtured a greater sense of gratitude.

-Last November, I wrote about our efforts to share gratitude more openly, to be appreciative more than grateful.
+I recently wrote about our efforts to share gratitude more openly and intentionally.
 This effort has stuck with us.

 We've developed a habit of sharing thankfulness loudly, immediately, and with a little flare.